← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Multi-Stakeholder Design

-Connecting Caregiver Research to Patient Outcomes
+Connecting Caregiver Research to Outcomes

 For pharma companies, caregiver research reveals the hidden adherence ecosystem.
 A patient’s medication adherence often depends on the caregiver’s ability to manage the regimen, afford the medication, and sustain the care routine.
 Adherence interventions that target patients while ignoring caregivers miss half the mechanism.
+Caregiver insight informs packaging design, dosing schedules, support program structure, and the educational materials that determine whether new therapies achieve their potential in real-world use.

 Frequently Asked Questions